dru-r/ao3-dbh-analysis/docs/index.md

 1. [Publishing frequencies in the fandom by month](dbh-pubfreqs.md)<br>
 2. [Interactive visualisation of ships across all fics](dbh-shipnetwork.md)<br>
 3. [Topic modeling DBH fics](dbh-vanillalda.md)<br>
+4. [Average hits/kudos/comment counts/bookmarks by rating, split by publication month](https://nbviewer.jupyter.org/github/dru-r/ao3-dbh-analysis/blob/master/docs/dbh-avmetrics-month.ipynb).
+Note that this looks only at one-shots.<br>
 ### Stuff currently in the works:
-3. What distinguishes general/teen/mature fics? (we already know what goes down in explicit fics...)
+5. More text analysis (long fiction text is tOuGh)
-4. ??? (more to come!)
+6. ??? (more to come!)

 ## More details:
 #### What is this?